aReebok/expo-standalone/README.md

 1. Now to export the app, run `expo build:android`, select apk.
 1. Once the build is done, you can click on the link and download this apk file for android.

+Follow more instructions in the link in sources to create your own API key/standaloneAndroidClientId on [Google Cloud Console](https://console.cloud.google.com/apis/credentials?project=project-friendship-344505).

 ### Source